Gorum language: Case

 Gorum has two types of nominal marking to demonstrate clausal relation: objective/oblique/recipient marker e- and locative postposition etur.
-The conditions of variation in both cases and whether they carry any productive meaning or not remains unclear.
+The conditions of variation in both cases and whether they carry any productive meaning or not remain unclear.

 Gender

 Gorum, like any other Munda languages, does not have a morphological concept of gender.
 Word pairs that show gender distinction are usually borrowed from Indo-Aryan and Dravidian.
 However, there is, at least, some kinds of word class distinction based on animacy exist, but the evidence is faint or frozen in Gorum.

+Adjectives

+It has not yet fully been determined whether adjectives exist as a separate lexical category in Gorum.
+If it does, then the adjective class of Gorum is definitely small, consisting of a few uninflectable words such as asaˀj "black", asel "white", lup "big", asuʔ "small".
+In attributive use, adjectives precede the nouns that they modify and nearly always attach the attributive suffix -nu.
+In predicative use, adjectives are expressed with the auxiliary ɖuku ("to be, to stay").

+There seems to be numerous roots —including adjectives — that may be used directly as semantic heads of predicates, typically to express inchoative semantics of the lexical concept.
+It is unknown which nominal or adjectival roots are capable of this verbal function.